 Criteria JORC Code explanation Commentary Data aggregation methods • In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated. • N/A • Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail. • N/A. • The assumptions used for any reporting of metal equivalent values should be clearly stated. • N/A Relationship between • If the geometry of the mineralisation with respect to the drill-hole angle is known, its nature should be reported. • N/A mineralisation widths and intercept lengths • If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known'). • N/A Diagrams • Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported.
-These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views. • See Figures 1 and 2 for location of the Nihka prospect.
+These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views. • See Figure 3 for location of the Nihka prospect.
 Balanced reporting • Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results. • N/A Other substantive exploration data • Other exploration data, if meaningful and material, should be reported) including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances. • N/A

-Criteria JORC Code explanation Commentary Further work • The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling). • Further work will involve a diamond drill hole to better sample the target zone and to identify the geological setting. • Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive. • See Figure 2 in the main announcement.
+Criteria JORC Code explanation Commentary Further work • The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling). • Further work will be planned once assay results are received. • Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.